MarcelCaron-NOAA/verif_plotting/README.md

 Part of the configuration in py_plotting.config involves setting a logfile path.
 Running the script will print the logfile path for your specific task, which you can check for debugging.
-The lowest log level that is currently functional is "INFO".
-"DEBUG" statements may be included in a later implementation.
+The lowest log level that is currently functional is "DEBUG".
+More "DEBUG" statements may be included in a later implementation.

 ## ADDITIONAL SETTINGS:
 Most changes in the plotting configuration are made in py_plotting.config, but a few other aspects